Ryan is the eighth most popular surname in Ireland. It comes from the Gaelic words ‘righ’ and ‘an’ which together mean ‘little king’.

 Ryans from the East of Ireland are likely to have descended from a 10th century King Rain who ruled Ui Cinsealaigh, which was a large area in what is now South Leinster.
 His descendants took the name Ua Riain or O’Riain.

 These names became anglicised to Ryan.
 Most Ryans in Counties Wexford, Kilkenny and Carlow would come from this family.

 Famous Ryans throughout history

 The Americans had 322 Ryans in their ranks during the American Revolution.
 These included Captain Philip Ryan of the Philadelphia City Militia; Major Robert Ryan of the Georgia Continental Brigade; and Lieut.
 Michael Ryan of the 1st regiment of the New York Line.

-Abram Ryan born in Maryland in 1836.
-He was a priest and helped soldiers on the confederate side during the American Civil War.
-He would help patients who were suffering with small pox when many people wouldn’t go anywhere near them.
+Abram Ryan was born in Maryland in 1836.
+He was a priest and helped soldiers on the Confederate side during the American Civil War.
+He would help patients who were suffering from smallpox when many people wouldn’t go anywhere near them.

 Poet of the Confederacy

 He was also a talented poet and wrote about the war.
 He was known as the ‘Poet of the Confederacy’ thanks to poems such as The Conquered Banner” and “Sword of Robert Lee”.
 He spent his life helping others and supported many children’s charities.
 There is now a monument to him in Mobile, Alabama.